''What's the best offset smoker for the least money?''

 You might even be able to stretch your refuel times to 30-40 minutes after a few hours with the above method.

-Using the ceramic filter stone to lower temperature in the cooking chamber to the 225F range, or removing it to bump your temperatures to 275f+.
+When using the ceramic filter stone you can lower the temperature in the cooking chamber to the 225F range, or removing it to bump your temperatures to 275f+.
 But most importantly this method won't force you to try and manage a very small hot fire, plus the logs you can add are bigger, making fire management a breeze.

 To be continued.....